A fat tire bike, or fatbike, is an off-road bike with oversized tires that are especially designed for use on soft and uneven surfaces.

 The 26-inch tire, also known 26” or 700C, is the most common size tire you will find on bikes.
 This size tire has widths that range from just under 1 inch to 2.2 inches.

-Fatbikes have exceptionally large tires that are especially designed for low ground pressure.
-They can often be under-inflated to help you navigate safely through ground that is unstable.
+Fat bikes have massive tires specially designed for low ground pressure.
+They can often be under-inflated to help you navigate safely through the unstable ground.

 Gears and shifting